Anvesha-Khandelwal/Anvesha-Khandelwal/README.md

 ## 👩‍💻 About Me

-> *"Ship fast, think deep, build things that outlast the sprint."*

 I'm a **Full Stack Developer & AI Engineer** based in India, building products at the intersection of clean engineering and meaningful user experience.
 I care deeply about system architecture, design consistency, and AI-native products that solve real problems — not just demos.